← Back to research

 Stripe Minions

-Stripe's in-house coding agents produce 1,000+ merged PRs per week — fully unattended, human-reviewed code built on a Goose fork.
+Stripe's in-house coding agents produce 1,300+ merged PRs per week — fully unattended, human-reviewed code built on a Goose fork with a ~500-tool MCP server.

 Key takeaways